top of page

 Categorizing the islands

-We’ve divided the Ø-dyssey in six parts, representing different geographical regions of the Danish archipelago
+We’ve divided the Ø-dyssey in seven parts, representing different geographical regions of the Danish archipelago

 2022_All 130 islands visited_1.jpg